OpenNebula/docs/source/operation/users_groups_management/chmod.rst

 Locking Resources
 =================

-OpenNebula offers the possibility to lock differents types of action (USE, MANAGE, ADMIN) for prevent not intend operations (like delete).
-For can lock an specific type of action, opennebula offers diferents types of lock:
+OpenNebula can lock actions on a resource to prevent not intended operations, e.g.  to not accidentally delete a VM.
+By default OpenNebula will lock all operations, but you can provide a fine grain lock by specifying the access level required by the action:

-* **USE**: lock all posible actions with the resource.
+* **USE**: locks all possible actions.
-* **MANAGE**: locks manage and admin actions with the resource.
+* **MANAGE**: locks manage and admin actions.
-* **ADMIN**: Only lock admin actions with the resource.
+* **ADMIN**: locks admin actions.

-Not all resources can be lock, OpenNebula only allow lock the resources that a user normaly use.
-These resouces are:
+The following resources can be locked:

 -  ``VM``
 -  ``NET``